 1. Be Honest and Upfront

 As mentioned earlier, transparency is key.
 Don't try to hide your criminal record.
 Be prepared to discuss it openly and honestly with the hiring manager.
-Explain the circumstances of your offense, take responsibility for your actions, and highlight the steps you've taken to rehabilitate yourself.
+Also, explain the circumstances of your offense, take responsibility for your actions, and highlight the steps you've taken to rehabilitate yourself.
 Frame your narrative in a way that demonstrates your commitment to personal growth and your desire to make a positive contribution to the company.

 2. Highlight Your Skills and Experience